raiyning/SDET-Glossary/README.md

  - Testing against the functional spec takes place at the system testing stage
  - Testing against the technical spec takes place at the integration testing stage
  - Testing against the program spec takes place at the unit testing stage

+This model allows testing to be concentrated on the detail provided in each work-product so that defects can be identified as early as possible.

+Iterative-incremental development models:

+Requirements do not need to be fully defined before coding can start.
+Instead a working version of the product is built in a series of iterations.
+Each stage encompasses requirements definition, design, code and test.

+Iterative/Cyclical development have defined time scales and cost.
+Within this, cycles will be defined - these are referred to as time-boxes.
+For each time-box a requirement is defined and a version of the code is produced.
+At the end of each time-box a decision is made on what extra functionality needs to be created for the next iteration.
+This process is repeated until a fully working system is produced.

+A key feature is the involvement of the user reps in the testing.
+This minimises the risk of developing an unsatisfactory product.
+The user reps are empowered to request changes to the software to meet their needs.